zowe/docs-site/docs/user-guide/mvd-configuration.md

 4. [Stop the Zowe instance you wish to point to the ZIS server](../user-guide/start-zowe-zos.md).

-5. Locate the zowe configuration file for the Zowe instance, and edit the parameter `components.zss.privilegedServerName` to match the name of the ZIS STC name chosen, such as `ZWESIS_MYSRV`
+5. Locate the Zowe configuration file for the Zowe instance, and edit the parameter `components.zss.privilegedServerName` to match the name of the ZIS STC name chosen, such as `ZWESIS_MYSRV`

 6. [Restart the Zowe instance](../user-guide/start-zowe-zos/#starting-and-stopping-zowe-main-server-zweslstc-on-zos-with-zwe-server-command)

 7. Verify that the new ZIS server is being used by checking for the following messages in the `ZWESLSTC` server job log:

    `ZIS status - Ok (name='ZWESIS_MYSRV    ', cmsRC=0, description='Ok', clientVersion=2)`

 ## Controlling access to apps